Let’s simplify art for kids. Unlock your membership library today!🔑

 5. Tempera Sticks

 Paint sticks are the best!
-If you haven’t been introduced to these yet you are going to love them.
+If you haven’t tried these yet you are going to love them.

 They are as wonderful and vibrant as tempera paint, but they act kind of like a marker (but much better); plus they dry super fast!